-This is not part of my normal routine here as a default music blogger, but I’d like to dedicate this post to the memory of blogger Zippy Catholic (real name Matthew), who was lost in a traffic accident.
+This is not part of my normal routine here as a default music blogger, but I’d like to dedicate this post to the memory of blogger Zippy Catholic, who was lost in a traffic accident.
 He’s had an immense influence on me, though I didn’t know him in real life.
 He was frighteningly smart and spiritually hard-core.

-Prayers for Matthew, who has been in my daily Rosary, and condolences to his family.
+Prayers for Zippy, who has been in my daily Rosary, and condolences to his family.

 There is a musical connection.
 Zippy actually visited this blog once, and we had an exchange on, of all things, moral theology and Jimi Hendrix.
 (Apparently Zippy loved him some rock guitar, especially metal.)